 - He has a large following of fans, including myself, who still feel that void in our hearts since he departed from The Daily Show.

 - Since he left the show, one of the first things he did was advocate and personally lobby political officials for the Zadroga 9/11 Health and Compensation Act.
-This act supported 9/11 responders who's health had diminished due to their service on September 11th.
-He's extremely passionate about the things he believes in and it shows.
+This act supported 9/11 responders whose health had diminished due to their service on September 11th.
+He's extremely passionate about the things he believes in, and it shows.

-- He's a public figure with tons of knowledge when it comes to politics and now that he's no longer a current television personality, he actually could put in a bid and run in 2020.
-He has the allure of a political outsider while at the same time maintains knowledge on the issues facing the country.
+- He's a public figure with tons of knowledge when it comes to politics, and now that he's no longer a current television personality, he actually could put in a bid and run in 2020.
+He has the allure of a political outsider while at the same time maintaining knowledge of the issues facing the country.

 5. Colin Powell